 Searching for a versatile dish?
-This torn bread salad featuring Michigan cherry tomatoes is perfect for a light lunch, side dish or summer potluck.
-Learn more about this Panzanella salad and snag the recipe to try a classic Italian dish.
+Try panzanella, an Italian classic.
+This torn bread salad featuring Northern Michigan cherry tomatoes is perfect for a light lunch, side dish or summer potluck.

 Related Read: More ‘On The Table’ Recipes from Stacey Brugeman.